MrWillCom/awesome/README.md

 *   [microsoft/PowerToys](https://github.com/microsoft/PowerToys) - Microsoft PowerToys is a collection of utilities that help you customize Windows and streamline everyday tasks

 *   [PowerShell/PowerShell](https://github.com/PowerShell/PowerShell) - PowerShell for every system!

-*   [CommunityToolkit/WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) - The Windows Community Toolkit is a collection of helpers, extensions, and custom controls.
-It simplifies and demonstrates common developer tasks building .NET apps with UWP and the Windows App SDK / WinUI 3 for Windows 10 and Windows 11.
-The toolkit is part of the .NET Foundation.

-*   [cDima/Aerial](https://github.com/cDima/Aerial) - Aerial Apple TV screen saver for Windows

 ## Nim